saraozn/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:information_source: Note:**<br>
-* Similar to adding a customer, PropertyMatch will warn you when you try to add duplicate customers that have the name.
+* PropertyMatch will warn you when you try to add a duplicate property that has the same address as an existing property in the address book.
 </div>

 ### List Commands

 [Back to Table of Contents](#table-of-contents)

+Want to see all your customers and property details all at one go?
+Read the follow section to find out more about our `list` feature.

 <div markdown="block" class="alert alert-warning">